squid-cache/squid-cache.github.io/docs/SquidFaq/InterceptionProxy.md

   common).
 - Connection multiplexing does not work.
-Clients aware of the proxy can send requests for multiple domains down one proxy connection and save resources while letting teh proxy do multiple backend connections.
+Clients aware of the proxy can send requests for multiple domains down one proxy connection and save resources while letting the proxy do multiple backend connections.
 When talking to an origin clients are not permitted to do this and will open many TCP connections for resources.
 This causes intercepting proxy to consume more network sockets than a